gdos/TerminalApps/README.md

 There are many cases these solvers cannot handle, but they are pretty good at sovling certain types of puzzles, particularly the more dense ones.

 But now a time-limited solver is embedded into tsok.
 At any time you may press the (=)-key to see if the solver can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
+In this case, you can try to undo moves using the (u)-key until it again becomes solvable.

 ### Terminal-HoleInOne (thio.adb, thio4.adb)